Jhgomez/redes2/Commands.md

 4. `show ip route`: Run it in **R1**, now you can se routes with an **R** label, in parenthesis you can se **(120/1)** this means it has less priority than static routes

-### Dinamically Route VLANs
-We have examples using EIGRP and OSPF [here](./Lab/Clase6.pdf).
-Note here we use multilayer switches which are layer 3 devices just like routers but routes are used when routing physical networks.

-It is important to activate intervlan communication, if using dynamic routing, before configuring any **IGP** protocol by using the following command if using layer 3 swqitches
-* **`ip routing`**: run it in config mode

 #### Example Using OSPF
 You can see the topology [here](./Lab/Clase6.pdf).
 Note we don't need to configure trunk or access interfaces in layer 2 switches at all.
 Use following commands: